alecthomas/participle/README.md

    populated from the nearest matching token.
 4. Any node in the AST containing a field `EndPos lexer.Position` will be automatically populated from the token at the end of the node.
+5. Any node in the AST containing a field `Tokens []lexer.Token` will be automatically populated with _all_ tokens captured by the node, _including_ elided tokens.

 These related pieces of information can be combined to provide fairly comprehensive error reporting.